POSTED BY June 19, 2018 COMMENTS (36)ON

-A lot of PSU banks like SBI bank, Bank of India , Allahabad bank generally have a lower Monthly Average Balance to be maintained in saving bank account, it average limit is upto Rs.5000 in most of the banks and non-Maintenance Charges are very low around Rs.40-50 only.
+A lot of PSU banks like SBI bank, Bank of India, Allahabad bank generally have a lower monthly average balance to be maintained in saving bank account, it’s average limit is up to Rs.5000 non-Maintenance Charges are very low around Rs.40-50 only.

-However Private banks like ICICI Banks, HDFC bank, Axis Bank etc have Monthly balance as high as Rs.10,000 and high charges as penalty for not maintaining it , It some times can be as high as Rs.750.
+However Private banks like ICICI Banks, HDFC bank, Axis Bank etc have Monthly balance as high as Rs.10,000 and charges a high penalty for not maintaining it , It some times can be as high as Rs.750.

-Did you knew how the minimum average balance is calculated ?
-Now will this information impact your banking in any way ?
-Will you keep less money in your bank account because you now understand that Monthly average balance is calculated in a different way than you thought?
+So by now, you must have known how the minimum average balance is calculated?
+Will this information impact your banking in any way?
+Will you keep less money in your bank account because you now know that Monthly average balance is calculated in a different way than you thought?.

 Let us know if you have any query in the comment section.